Tutorial: Deploy and walk through an application template for monitoring smart meters

 Smart meters and connectivity

-A smart meter is one of the most important devices among all the energy assets.
-It records and communicates energy consumption data to utilities for monitoring and other use cases, such as billing and demand response.
+A smart meter records and communicates energy consumption data to utilities for monitoring and other use cases, such as billing and demand response.

 Typically, a meter uses a gateway or bridge to connect to an Azure IoT Central application.
 To learn more about bridges, see Use the Azure IoT Central device bridge to connect other IoT clouds to Azure IoT Central.